ankit792r/intune-react/README.md

 # Intune React

-intune is a simple, fast messaging app build with MERN stack this is rect client of intune.
+intune is a simple, fast messaging app build with MERN stack

+this is react client of intune.